 Sorry that may be a little hard to visualize.
 I don’t have a good picture of this, but I found a YouTube video where a lady does something similar at the bottom of her wood fence.

-A bottom rail can stabilize the bottom of a chain link fence.
+8) Install a bottom rail to secure the bottom of your chain link fence

 If you install a bottom rail on your fence it will help stabilize the bottom of your chain link fence and it prevents dogs from pushing the bottom of fence out.